makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 ## 6. Scalability & Reliability Considerations {#baum-scalability-reliability}

-The architecture of `Agent-Makalah` is designed to be inherently scalable and highly reliable, leveraging cloud-native patterns and managed services on Google Cloud Platform (GCP).
+The architecture of `Agent-Makalah` is designed to be inherently scalable and highly reliable, leveraging cloud-native patterns and managed services on Render.com.
 This is critical for supporting the initial target of 1,000 users and ensuring a stable, performant experience.

 **6.1.
 Scalability Considerations**

 *   **Horizontal Scaling for Compute Services:**
-    *   **Mechanism:** Core compute components (Backend API Gateway/FastAPI, `Orchestrator_Agent`, and individual sub-agents if deployed as separate Cloud Run services) are deployed on Google Cloud Run.
-Cloud Run provides automatic horizontal scaling based on request load, scaling instances up or down (even to zero) as needed.
+    *   **Mechanism:** Core compute components (Backend API Gateway/FastAPI, `Orchestrator_Agent`, and individual sub-agents if deployed as separate Render Services) are deployed on Render Services.
+Render provides automatic horizontal scaling based on request load, scaling instances up or down (even to zero) as needed.
     *   **Benefit:** This ensures that the system can handle varying user loads efficiently without manual intervention, optimizing cost for fluctuating traffic.
 *   **Stateless or Near-Stateless Services:**
-    *   **Mechanism:** Backend API Gateway and individual ADK Agents (especially if deployed as separate Cloud Run services) are designed to be largely stateless or near-stateless.
+    *   **Mechanism:** Backend API Gateway and individual ADK Agents (especially if deployed as separate Render Services) are designed to be largely stateless or near-stateless.
 Critical session state is externalized to the Data Persistence Layer (PostgreSQL, Redis).
     *   **Benefit:** Enables easy horizontal scaling of compute services as instances can be added or removed without concern for local state.
 *   **Database Scalability:**
-    *   **Mechanism:** PostgreSQL database is provided via Supabase, a managed service designed for scalability.
-Redis caching via Upstash also offers inherent scalability.
-    *   **Benefit:** These managed services handle database scaling, backups, and replication, reducing operational overhead and supporting increased data loads.
+    *   **Mechanism:** Utilizing managed PostgreSQL (Supabase or Render PostgreSQL) and Redis (Upstash or Render Redis) services allows for scaling these data stores according to the provider's capabilities, often with minimal manual intervention for read replicas or instance upgrades.
 *   **LLM Provider Scalability:**
     *   **Mechanism:** Reliance on highly scalable external LLM APIs (Google Gemini API, OpenAI API) which are designed for high throughput.
     *   **Benefit:** Ensures that the core AI capabilities can meet demand as user traffic grows.